Who Wrote That Flynn Tweet, Trump or Dowd? It Hardly Matters—Both Answers Are Horrible for Trump

 There are plenty of arguments for why Trump should step away from his smartphone, but the most compelling might just be that he inadvertently creates legal problems for the causes he advocates—and for himself.

-“I would just say this with the president: There’s an ongoing criminal investigation,” Senator Lindsey Graham said on Face the Nation.
+“I would just say this with the president: There’s an ongoing criminal investigation,” Sen. Lindsey Graham said on Face the Nation.
 “You tweet and comment regarding ongoing criminal investigations at your own peril.”

 This is also sure to spark a debate over whether things admitted to on Twitter constitute an official statement.
 Dowd is claiming that “A tweet is a shorthand.”
 But the White House has said that Trump’s tweets constitute “official statements.”